 - Dropbox Pro to save files I was working with clients on

-- Books on making money blogging
+- Books about making money blogging or marketing

 - Upgraded theme and website design